danqing117/danqing117.github.io/_posts/2017-03-10-SparseChannelTracking.md

 $$\boldsymbol{C}[n|n] = \left( \boldsymbol{I} - \boldsymbol{K}[n]\boldsymbol{A}_{\boldsymbol{l}}[n]\right)\boldsymbol{C}[n|n-1]$$
 8. \\(n = n+1\\)

-I recomend to read reference [1] to fully understand how Kalman filter works.
+I recommend to read reference [1] to fully understand how Kalman filter works.
 In the prediction step, the AR-1 state model is applied to predict the channel taps in the next iteration using the estimated channel taps in the current iteration, then the prediction covariance matrix and Kalman gain are computed.
 The larger Kalman gain indicates that more correction is needed.

 ## Numerical Results
-I compared compress-aided Kalman filter with RLS, OMP and least suqares(LS) over tracking \\(\boldsymbol{h}[n]\\) with different level of variation (denoted by \\(\alpha\\), larger \\(\alpha\\) indicates larger variation).
+I compared compress-aided Kalman filter with RLS, OMP and least squares(LS) over tracking \\(\boldsymbol{h}[n]\\) with different level of variation (denoted by \\(\alpha\\), larger \\(\alpha\\) indicates larger variation).
 Measurement noise level is 20 dB, and sparsity parameter \\(\frac{n}{N} = 0.12\\).
 The following figures show the tracking performance of one tap.

 ![Git Bash](/images/githubpages/KF.png)
 Here, OFDM symbol index is the time index\\(n\\).
 We can notice that the black curve is the closest to the original green curve, which indicate that compress-aided Kalman filter has the smallest error.